 This recipe is easy and can be stored in the refrigerator for several days.
 Of interest is the fact that I actually like dried parsley in this recipe versus fresh.
 There’s a nice flavor that the dried gives that is slightly different from fresh.
 The dill weed is good fresh or dried.
 During the fall and winter seasons, I use dried.

-2 tsp dried parsley (or 2 TBL fresh)
+2 teaspoons dried parsley (or 2 tablespoons fresh)

-2 tsp dried dillweed (or 2 TBL fresh)
+2 teaspoon dried dillweed (or 2 tablespoons fresh)

 In a medium bowl, whisk mayonnaise and buttermilk together